Managing grow tent heat is one of the more difficult, frustrating aspects of indoor growing.

 Never Grow Without A Thermometer / Hygrometer

-If your vapor pressure deficit (VPD) is off (air temp + leaf temp + relative humidity), then your plants will either drink and uptake too much or not enough nutrients.
+If your vapor pressure deficit (VPD) is off (air temp + leaf temp + relative humidity), then your plants will either uptake too much or not enough nutrients.
 It’s common to see calcium deficiencies because transpiration is largely affected.

 Let’s say you’re feeding 250 ppm or .5 EC of nutrients a day, but your VPD is too low so your plant isn’t drinking much from its grow media and you start seeing deficiencies.
 So you raise nutrients to 300 ppm to combat this.

 However, if you had just raised your temperatures, lowering your humidity, your plant would have started drinking more water from it’s media, and could have stayed at 250 ppm saving money on nutrients.

 Dual thermometer and hygrometer units are very affordable, and they will end up saving you money and eliminating a host of potential problems.
 Temperature directly affects humidity levels and when they are off, you open yourself up to a domino effect of one problem after another problem.

 This brings up an important lesson.
 Unless, you can always get to your grow tent, any time of day, start automating environmental factors as much as possible.